- Jonas Åkerlund

 - Release Date

 Horsemen is a movie about gruesome murder scenes, troubled youths, and detective clichés.
 Here we have another disheveled, disenchanted investigator whose personal problems blend into his current case, and in the end, the two resolve each other in the same disturbing moment.
 Dennis Quaid plays Aidan Breslin, a widower left with two children: Sean (Liam James) is young and innocent, whereas the not-so-innocent teenager Alex (Lou Taylor Pucci, from Thumbsucker) has become frustrated with his father’s growing aloofness.
 Aidan’s idea of parenting is leaving $20 on the kitchen table for food, so Alex has had to pick up the pieces in their family.

 Their mutual coldness is reflected in the snowy backdrop of a Chicago winter.
 Specializing in “forensic odontology,” Aidan’s field seems more like a CSI offshoot designed specifically for a niche market of dentists.
 It comes in handy, though, when someone puts a pile of human teeth on a serving plate in the middle of a frozen lake.
 The serial killer writes “Come and See” around the various crime scenes, creating gristly presentations where victims are suspended on metal riggings with wire and large fishing hooks.
 Needless to say, the movie isn’t for the squeamish.

-When one victim’s adopted daughter, Kristen (Ziyi Zhang), confesses to her mother’s murder, an interrogation room cat-and-mouse game begins between she and Aidan that’s embarrassingly unsuccessful.
+When one victim’s adopted daughter, Kristen (Ziyi Zhang), confesses to her mother’s murder, an interrogation room cat-and-mouse game begins between her and Aidan that’s embarrassingly unsuccessful.
 Zhang overacts in these scenes, giving her best wacko portrayal, while Quaid just looks at her blankly.
 If there was supposed to be a connection between the two, some dramatic dynamic, it isn’t communicated in the dialogue or the acting.
 We see only that she takes herself way too seriously, and Aidan doesn’t seem to care.
 Meanwhile, more murders are taking place, so why are we wasting time talking to this fruitcake?